-A Reddit user shares her story of telling her sister-in-law (SIL) that she will not be catering to her just because she’s pregnant.
+A user on a popular online forum shares her story of telling her sister-in-law (SIL) that she will not be catering to her just because she’s pregnant.

 The original poster (OP) explained that her SIL is pregnant and high-risk, so she cannot work.
 She wasn’t able to keep her apartment, so she moved in with OP and her husband.
 OP said they have never had the best relationship but that she put that aside because her husband wanted to help his sister.